firstdraft/appdev-lessons/lessons/string.md

 This will, however, just give us back an empty string `""`.

-#### Make the invisible visible in GitPod
+#### Make the invisible visible in Gitpod

+In the technical setup, we saw [how we can start a workspace with Gitpod](https://learn.firstdraft.com/lessons/28#getting-started-with-gitpod){:target="_blank"}.
+Let's refresh here and actually make use of a Gitpod workspace to write some code in.

 <div class="experiment" markdown="1">

    Let's practice **making the invisible visible**.
-We will spend a moment getting a GitPod workspace set up, and then running Ruby programs from the terminal there.
+We will spend a moment getting a Gitpod workspace set up, and then running Ruby programs from the terminal there.
 The steps are:

-   1. Sign up for a [Gitpod.io](https://www.gitpod.io){:target="_blank"} account.
+   1. If you didn't already, sign up for a [Gitpod.io](https://www.gitpod.io){:target="_blank"} account.
 It will ask you to sign in using your GitHub account.

    1. We will create a **workspace** for each project that we work on.
-Each workspace is based on a GitHub **repository** (i.e., a folder with some code in it).
+Each workspace is based on a GitHub **repository** or **repo** (i.e., a folder with some code in it).
 For example, here is a repository:

          [https://github.com/appdev-projects/helloruby](https://github.com/appdev-projects/helloruby){:target="_blank"}